PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Using kafe2go
 -------------
-Using `kafe2go` is the simplest way of performing a fit.
-Here all the necessary information like data and uncertainties is specified in the YAML-Data format.
+Using *kafe2go* is the simplest way of performing a fit.
+Here all the necessary information like data and uncertainties is specified in the *YAML* data format.
 To perform the fit, simply run

 .. code-block:: bash